telerik/blazor-docs/components/upload/overview.md

 ---
 title: Overview
 page_title: Upload Overview
-description: Overview of the File Upload for Blazor.
+description: Overview of the Blazor File Upload.
+See how to use the component and discover all features.
 slug: upload-overview
 tags: telerik,blazor,upload,async,overview
 published: True